microsoft/TrendCalculator/README.md

      2. Models having alternate signs of GlobalZ and LocalZ values
      3. Models having negative GLobalZ and LocalZ values

-   Since the GLobalZ is the relativity parameter which tells whether a particular model was picked up more than the other models in the trending segment as compared to the history segment, and LocalZ is the local parameter for a particular model which tells whether a particular skill was picked up more in the trending segment(positive value) as compared to the history segment, the order of the categories mentioned above is 1>2>3
+   Since the GlobalZ is the relativity parameter which tells whether a particular model was picked up more than the other models in the trending segment as compared to the history segment, and LocalZ is the local parameter for a particular model which tells whether a particular skill was picked up more in the trending segment(positive value) as compared to the history segment, the order of the categories mentioned above is 1>2>3
    The models then are sorted in descending order of DemandSupplyQuotient values in each of the category.The result is combined and then returned.

 An elaborative example of the process :-